dallonf/react-stable-uniqueid/README.md

 `_uniqueIdFn: () => string`

 Optional.
 If provided, uses this function instead of Lodash's to generate a unique ID.
 Useful for testing.
-This prop will be consumed by the wrapper and will not be passed down to the wrapped component.
+This prop will _not_ be consumed by the wrapper and will also be passed down to the wrapped component.

 Note that this function will only be called once; if you update the prop, a new unique ID will not be generated using the new function.